Back

 • Additional Requirements:

-• Narrative statement covering career goals and reasons for pursuing the doctorate.
+• Personal statement describing professional goals and reasons for pursuing nurse anesthesia.

 Additional Program Features

-• Accreditation: The Nurse Anesthesia program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+• Accreditation: Accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), ensuring eligibility for the National Certification Examination (NCE) upon graduation.

 Contact